Quick fix on VAT treatment of chain transactions

 Under the new rules, we need to distinguish the first and last party in the supply chain from the intermediaries.
 Indeed, the first and last party only make one supply, whereas intermediaries are involved in two transactions each.
 The new rules to allocate the intra-Community supply apply when the intermediaries arrange the transport.

-As from 2020, the EU aims to introduce a standard rule as per which the intra-Community supply applies in the link in which the goods are supplied to the intermediary that arranges the transport.
+As of 2020, the EU aims to introduce a standard rule as per which the intra-Community supply applies in the link in which the goods are supplied to the intermediary that arranges the transport.

 If you want to know more about this simplification, you can read the VAT expert Group´s opinion on Chain transactions and the section 3.2 of VAT committee minutes on their meeting on 3 June 2019.
 You can also read the VAT Committee working paper about this matter.